drewloewe/Analyzing-Rhetoric/narrative.md

 ![Brittney Broski meme and its use on protest sign](https://open.lib.umn.edu/app/uploads/sites/280/2022/01/chapter8kombucha.png)

 By themselves, forms are ambivalent concerning the ethical or political goals that they serve.
 Studying form alone cannot tell us which forms are correct or better or worse.
 They serve a number of different purposes.
 When analzying forms, we have to pay attention to where and how those forms are being used.
 The following video offers an excellent example of forms and how they may be picked up, repeated, and recur in many different texts.

+Many narratives, especially in U.S. or Western contexts, use the 🔗 [three-act structure](https://www.studiobinder.com/blog/three-act-structure/), or the 🔗 [Hero's Journey](https://orias.berkeley.edu/resources-teachers/monomyth-heros-journey-project).
+These structures are not the only ones, but they are common.

 ❓What are the forms that have most gotten your attention in the last month?